algorandfoundation/docs/docs/features/asc1/teal/index.md

 // The constant byte array of the base64 version of our secret is pushed onto the stack byte base64 QzYhq9JlYbn2QdOMrhyxVlNtNjeyvyJc/I8d8VAGfGc=

-// The == operator pops the two values and push 0 or 1 onto the stack
+// The == operator pops the two values and pushes 0 or 1 onto the stack
 // If arg0 is equal to the secret this value will be 1 and if not it will be 0 ==